 Prospective students are encouraged to contact members of the faculty to explore mutual research interests.
-Students wishing to begin graduate studies in the Biological Sciences are strongly encouraged to contact the Biological Sciences Graduate Program Coordinator, Dr. Jeff Laursen.
+Students wishing to begin graduate studies in the Biological Sciences are strongly encouraged to contact the Biological Sciences Graduate Program Coordinator, Dr. Britto Nathan.
 Go to the Department of Biological Sciences Graduate Program website for additional information regarding the Biological Sciences Graduate Program.

 Dr. Eric Bollinger Dr. Bollinger's general research interests are in the conservation biology and behavioral ecology of birds and mammals.
 Specific research interests include the ecological and evolutionary aspects of cowbird parasitism and the impacts of habitat fragmentation on grassland birds.

 Dr. Gary Bulla Dr. Bulla's research focuses on mechanisms controlling mammalian gene expression and development.
 Three areas of interest include: Activation and silencing of hepatic gene expressio, the link between hepatic gene expression and cellular response to signaling molecules, and the role of hepatic transcription factor mutations in the development of diabetes.